Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Models

 \subsection{Variability Model}

 Figure~\ref{fig:earth_data} demonstrates that Earth's apparent albedo can take on a range of values at a given phase angle.
-Away from near-full phase, the data in this figure are dominated by Earthshine observations that are taken sporadically and, thus, record weather-driven and seasonal variability effects rather than rotational effects.
+Away from near-full phase, the data in this figure are dominated by Earthshine observations that are taken sporadically and, thus, record variability due to weather, viewing geometry, and seasonal effects.
+As an example of these effects, time-varying cloud cover over oceans could introduce strong variability at crescent phases by masking a glint spot.
 Initial fits to the phase curve data were performed with a variability standard deviation equal to some fixed fraction of the mean apparent albedo at a given phase angle.
 However, this approach produced poor fits and is in disagreement with high fidelity Earth models that show increasing fractional variability at crescent phases \citep{robinsonetal2010}.
 Thus, a three-parameter statistical variability model was adopted that allowed the relative variability to increase beyond some breakpoint phase angle,

-so that the signal-to-noise ratio ($A_{\rm m}/\sigma_{\rm m}$) is constant at lower phases, decreases as a power law at larger phase angles, and where $\alpha_{0}$ is the breakpoint phase angle, $\Delta \ln A$ is a single value representing the fractional variability in apparent albedo, and $n$ defines the power law.
+so that the signal-to-noise ratio ($A_{\rm m}/\sigma_{\rm m}$; recall the definition of the physical model above with an adopted subscript `m') is constant at lower phases, decreases as a power law at larger phase angles, and where $\alpha_{0}$ is the breakpoint phase angle, $\Delta \ln A$ is a single value representing the fractional variability in apparent albedo, and $n$ defines the power law.
+The collection of all fitted physical and variability model parameters is summarized in Table~\ref{tab:params}, and Figure~\ref{fig:var_model} schematically demonstrates the influence of the variability model parameters on the apparent albedo spread as a function of phase angle.